Luke Maile Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces MLB.

-- The Marlins' 4.21 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.